 This MotoGP season was wild and did not disappoint its fans and newcomers.
 Marc Márquez once again proved why he was one of the best of all time, though not without a few close calls.
-We imagine that the people betting on these races were mentally pushed to the limit with the non-stop action.
+We imagine that the people betting on these races were mentally pushed to the limit with the non-stop action, same as those who are using Tropicana Casino Promo Code.
 There was even a new rule implemented – the Long Lap penalty.

 One thing to point out before we begin.
 A the time of writing, there are still two races to be run: the Shell Malaysia Motorcycle Grand Prix on November 3rd and Gran Premio Motul de la Comunitat Valenciana on the 17th.
 The winners and the number of points presented here don’t reflect the changes the final two races might bring.
 Let’s examine further what happened so far in the 2019 season.